Colorado Silver Bullets: Play

 The Silver Bullets played 44 games during their first season, and 195 games over a four-year period from 1994-1997 by barnstorming the country playing men's all-star amateur and semi-pro teams.
 Among their opponents were the Navy Mariners, an all-star team of players stationed at United States Navy bases, and the Hollywood Star Sox, a team of actors and other entertainment industry professionals captained by Jonathan Silverman.
 (Those games were played at, respectively, Robert F. Kennedy Stadium in Washington, D.C., and the Epicenter in Rancho Cucamonga, California.)
 Some of the team's games were televised live across the U.S. on Prime Sports, now Fox Sports Net.

 In their first two seasons, the Bullets didn't win a lot of games, though their record did improve; it was not until their fourth and final season that they managed a winning record.
 The team established a base in Albany, Georgia, and played about 20 games a year at Paul Eames Sports Complex for two seasons, starting in 1995.

 After four seasons, the Bullets folded in 1997 when Coors Brewing Company decided not to continue with their sponsorship.
 Despite much effort the team was unable to secure alternate funding and had to disband.

 Legacy

 The Silver Bullets broke a lot of new ground and have been recognized by Cooperstown.
 After the 1994 season, Lee Anne Ketcham and Julie Croteau became the first women to sign with the Class A and AA men's Hawaii Winter Baseball league.
+The next spring, as the 1994 baseball strike remained unresolved and MLB teams attempted to find replacement players, the New York Mets brought infielder Shannan Mitchem and pitcher Ann Williams to spring training for a tryout, although both were released soon afterward.
 In 1996, four players hit home runs and Pam Davis, in a guest appearance with the AA Jacksonville Suns, pitched a scoreless inning of relief against the Australian Olympic men's team.
 In 1997, Jenny Dalton, Toni Heisler and Tamara Holmes hit over .300 and the team dramatically won their final game to finish with a record of 23-22, for their first winning season.
 Phil Niekro described that final game as being as exciting as a World Series game.